BETDAQ Betting Exchange: Can it Challenge Betfair?

 How Does Exchange Betting work?

-First and foremost, the biggest difference is who you are betting against.
 When you place a wager via a traditional bookmaker, you are betting against that company and, as I’m sure you’re aware, the odds are almost always set in their favour.

 The way bookmakers operate is by balancing the books in order to effectively guarantee themselves a profit from the market.

-Say Barcelona and Real Madrid meet in the Champions League final and they both have a 50% chance of winning, offering odds of 1/1 (2.00) on both outcomes would see the bookmaker break even, as the losing bets would pay for the winning bets.
+Say Barcelona and Real Madrid meet in the Champions League final and they both have a 50% chance of winning.
+Offering odds of 1/1 (2.00) on both outcomes would see the bookmaker break even, as the losing bets would pay for the winning bets.

-Although, in such a case, the bookmaker will alter the odds to ensure that they take a portion of the winning bets too.
+In this case, the bookmaker will alter the odds to ensure that they take a portion of the winning bets too.

 For example, if they offered odds of 4/5 (1.80) on both outcomes and two customers wagered £1 on opposing outcomes, the loser would lose their £1 and the winner would receive £1.80, leaving 20p spare for the bookie to pocket.